 Two things must be said in response to this allegation.

-Secondly, the assertion that no special buildings for worship existed until the 4th century, has been disputed by some very notable historians.
+Secondly, the assertion that no special buildings for worship existed until the fourth century, has been disputed by some very notable historians.
 For example, Joseph Bingham (1668-1723) of England produced a massive work (ten volumes) which consumed twenty years of research.
-Titled, The Antiquities of the Christian Church, it is recognized generally that this scholarly effort “has not been superceded” (Cross 1958, 173).
+Titled, The Antiquities of the Christian Church, it is recognized generally that this scholarly effort has not been superseded (Cross 1958, 173).

-Therein, Bingham declared that the views of some “in these last ages” [i.e., in his day], which suggest that the Christians of the first three centuries had “no distinct places of worship,” does not hold up under careful investigation.
+Bingham declared that the recent views of some that suggest the Christians of the first three centuries had “no distinct places of worship,” does not hold up under careful investigation.

-Bingham concluded by observing that while larger facilities certainly became more voguish after the advent of Constantine’s administration, nonetheless the early saints “always had places peculiarly set apart for Divine worship” (282).
-The English scholar said this fact was “undeniably” proved.
+Bingham concluded by observing that while larger facilities certainly became more popular after the advent of Constantine’s administration, nonetheless the early saints “always had places peculiarly set apart for Divine worship” (282).
+The English scholar said this fact was undeniably proved.

 Others have noted that while the early churches frequently met in a member’s home initially, eventually many of these houses were donated to the body of Christians and became buildings especially dedicated to the church’s assemblies.